Efficient AllReduce with Stragglers: Experiments

 \section{Experiments}

-We implement the algorithm to compute schedules and a runtime to execute these schedules in multi-GPU setups.
-Standard profiling tools can be run beforehand to diagnose persistent stragglers~\cite{nsys, wu2024falcon, warraich2025optireduce}.
+We implement the \sysname algorithm to compute schedules, as well as a CUDA runtime that executes these schedules in multi-GPU setups.

+\myparab{Detecting stragglers.} One advantage of \sysname{} is that its initial \reducescatter can be eagerly executed as soon as the first $n{-}1$ ranks are ready.
+If there is sufficient delay between the slowest rank and these $n{-}1$ ranks, \sysname{} achieves its ideal performance; otherwise, performance falls in the range between the ideal and worst-case bounds discussed in \S\ref{sec:algorithm} and \S\ref{subsec:scaling}.
+To consistently support ideal-case performance, the runtime can leverage online straggler detection tools~\citep{zhao2024adapcc} and pass the straggler's rank to the backend for conditional execution of the appropriate schedule.
+In our end-to-end experiments (\S\ref{subsec:e2e}), we fix the rank that \sysname assumes to be the straggler (by profiling the workload ahead of time and picking a likely straggler rank, see \S\ref{subsec:e2e}).
+This stress-tests \sysname, as there are many iterations in which the algorithm encounters its worst-case performance (\ie no precondition overlap), when a different rank is the straggler or there is no straggler at all.

-\myparab{Schedule generator.} We implement the \sysname algorithm in Python to generate \allreduce{} schedules.
-The algorithm takes $n$, the number of GPUs, as input and outputs a list for the schedule.
-Each element in this list is the set of matchings for that round, where each matching specifies which GPUs communicate and which chunks to send/receive. \sysname{} is run offline and only needs to be run once for a value of $n$.
-If the straggler is not rank $n{-}1$, it can simply be swapped with $n{-}1$ offline.
+\myparab{Schedule generator.} We implement \sysname in Python to generate \allreduce schedules.
+The algorithm takes the number of GPUs as input and outputs a schedule with matchings, specifying for each round which GPUs communicate and which chunks to send/receive.
+Schedule generation is run once offline and is fast---\sysname computes the schedule for a 256-GPU cluster in \textless 1.04 seconds.